 8. India – US Defence Partnership

-Shveta Dhaliwal teaches at Department of Political Science and is Coordinator, School of Social Sciences and Interdisciplinary Studies at Rajiv Gandhi National University of Law, Punjab, India.
+Shveta Dhaliwal teaches at the Department of Political Science and is Coordinator of the School of Social Sciences and Interdisciplinary Studies at Rajiv Gandhi National University of Law, Punjab, India.
 She is also a Visiting Faculty, Faculty of Law, Masaryk University, Czech Republic and has been appointed as Adjunct Professor, Faculty of Law and Justice, Laurentian University, Sudbury, Canada.
-She is an International Post-Doctoral Fellow at International Centre for Interdisciplinary Research in Law (ICIRL), Laurentian University, Canada.
+She is an International Post-Doctoral Fellow at the International Centre for Interdisciplinary Research in Law (ICIRL), Laurentian University, Canada.